enspyrco/monorepo/README.md

 ### Optional setup

-- Use code snippets to save you *lots* of time & hassle
+Use code snippets to save you *lots* of time & hassle

+- *VS Code*:
-  - *VS Code*: copy the `.vscode/project.code-snippets` file from the redfire package into your project
+  - copy the `.vscode/project.code-snippets` file from the redfire package into your project
+  - some snippets need to be changed slightly as they are designed for use by redfire...
+TODO: update here (longer term this will be handled by flireator)

-- [Install Redux DevTools](docs/redux-devtools.md) if you want to visualise how state change flows through the app
+[Install Redux DevTools](docs/redux-devtools.md) if you want to visualise how state change flows through the app

 ## Widgets